-The student shall obtain assignments from appropriate staff members.
-Assignments shall be obtained in advance if the absence is foreseen.

-All assigned work shall be submitted upon returning to school.

-All classroom work (including tests) shall be completed as the individual teacher indicates.
+- The student shall obtain assignments from appropriate staff members. - Assignments shall be obtained in advance if the absence is foreseen. - All assigned work shall be submitted upon returning to school. - All classroom work (to include tests) shall be completed as indicated by the individual classroom teacher.